Katse Dam

-The Katse Dam, a concrete arch dam on the Malibamat'so River in Lesotho, is Africa's second largest double-curvature arch dam.
-(The Tekezé Dam, completed in early 2009, is now Africa's largest double curvature dam).
-The dam is part of the Lesotho Highlands Water Project, which will eventually include five large dams in remote rural areas.
-The dam is just below the confluence of the Bokong River, which forms the western arm of the Katse reservoir.
+The Katse Dam, a concrete arch dam on the Malibamatšo River in Lesotho, is Africa's second largest double-curvature arch dam after the Tekezé Dam in Ethiopia.
+Located just below the confluence of the Bokong River, which forms the western arm of the Katse reservoir, the dam is part of a larger project which will eventually include five large dams in remote rural areas.

 The potential of the project was identified by the South African civil engineer Ninham Shand in 1953 as a possible means to supplement the water supply of South Africa's industrial heartland in the Witwatersrand.
 The World Bank arranged a treaty between the governments of South Africa and Lesotho, allowing the project to proceed.

 Construction

 The dam was built by a consortium of Bouygues, Concor, Group 5, Hochtief, Impregilo, Kier Group and Sterling International.
 The dam was completed in 1996 and the reservoir filled with water by 1997.
 The total cost of the project was US$8 billion.
 Katse Airport was constructed 3 km southeast of the dam to facilitate access to the project.